pelagia123/todo-list-tutorial/workshops/blog-editor/index.md

 Version 1.0 (ada)

+#  💃 Creating a blog editor
+With this tutorial we will show you a simple step-by-step guide to create your first own blog-editor.

-# Prerequisites
+# \#0: 📋 Prerequisites
  - Register on Github.com
- - Have a google Login
+ - Have a google.com Login
  - Open the [Starter Template](https://stackblitz.com/edit/ada19-workshop-start)

-# Configuring firebase
+# \#1 ⚙️Configuring firebase
 We will create a project on firebase and configure cloud firestore database for it.
 We will use this database for our angular application.
 The steps are shown below.

 ### Creating a project on firebase